CodeAlpha7/Docker-Software-Network-Functions/README.md

 # Using Docker
+Contains base docker images used to build containers representing virtual hosts with steps to communicate between hosts using Open VSwitch.
+Explains how to build software network functions using docker.

 Contains step-by-step procedure to create Dockerfile, custom images and deploy containers to behave as virtual hosts

 ### TUTORIAL ON HOW TO USE DOCKER